akshay23/spurs-blog-mcp-server/README.md

 - "Tell me how the Spurs did in their game last night"
 - "Can you tell how Stephon Castle performed the few games"
+- "What are some the key areas of focus for the Spurs for this upcoming offseason?"
 </details>

 ## 👥 Contributing